 Meet the Doctor

 Dr. Vukelic is certified in Dr. Dale Bredesen's reversal of cognitive decline (ReCODE) program and is particularly well-versed in the environmental, dietary, and traumatic factors affecting patients with cognitive decline and Alzheimer's disease.
-Patients may complain of "brain fog," but that term does not adequately convey the significant damage that can occur with mold exposure.
-About 95% of CIRS patients have neurological issues like word recollection difficulty, memory problems, confusion, disorientation, issues with concentration, and assimilating new knowledge.
-She uses Dr. Shoemaker's peer-reviewed, evidence-based approach for treating mold exposure from water-damaged buildings for these patients.
-She is accredited in HeartMath Clinical Certification for Stress, Anxiety, and Emotional Regulation as well as HeartMath Interventions Certification Program.
-She has a certification in MoCA test administration.
+Patients may complain of "brain fog," but that term does not adequately convey the significant damage that can occur with exposure to water-damaged buildings.
+About 95% of CIRS patients have neurological issues like word recollection, memory problems, confusion, disorientation, concentration issues, and new knowledge assimilation.
+She uses Dr. Shoemaker's peer-reviewed, evidence-based approach for treating biotoxin exposure from water-damaged buildings for these patients.
+She received HeartMath Clinical Certification for Stress, Anxiety, and Emotional Regulation and HeartMath Interventions Certification Program accreditation.
+She is certified in MoCA test administration.

 CIRS patients are frequently diagnosed with fibromyalgia, chronic fatigue, and chronic pain.
 They may experience aches, cramps, joint pain, and stiffness.
-CIRS patients have reduced capillary hypoperfusion, which means they are not getting enough oxygen to their tissues.
+CIRS patients have reduced capillary perfusion, so they are not getting enough oxygen to their tissues.
 The Shoemaker Protocol helps restore proper oxygen flow.
 Adding osteopathy can provide symptomatic relief and benefit those with chronic pain from biotoxin exposure.
-Osteopathy can also help people with a history of traumatic brain injury, concussion, headaches, chronic pain, dental issues, and various musculoskeletal problems like back pain.
+Osteopathy can also help people with a history of traumatic brain injury, concussion, headaches, chronic pain, dental issues, and musculoskeletal problems like back pain.